 Hair off

-If you own a long-haired dog or cat, you need to pay a little extra attention to it: for the 6-7 weeks of moulting, it should be brushed regularly (ideally outdoors, if you have the space) to reduce the amount of hair it loses around the house.
+If you own a long-haired dog or cat, you must pay extra attention to it.
+During the 6-7 weeks of moulting, it should be brushed regularly (ideally outdoors, if you have the space) to reduce the amount of hair it loses around the house.

 A Hoover and rollers with adhesive tape are sufficient to remove those that will inevitably settle on surfaces and fabrics.
-One trick is to use moistened rubber gloves slightly: they are most effective on clothing!
+One trick is to use slightly moistened rubber gloves—they are most effective on clothing!

 Washing clothes and fabrics

-There are unique laundry products on the market based on alcohol or Marseille soap, which are harmless for our furry friends.
-They can often also be used for washing mats and fabric beds.
+Unique laundry products based on alcohol or Marseille soap are on the market.
+These products are harmless for our furry friends and can often be used for washing mats and fabric beds.

 How do you wash floors?